- Location: VIC - Multiple Locations

 - Full and part-time, ongoing and fixed-term vacancies

-If you're looking to challenge yourself, build first-rate multidisciplinary teams and develop your leadership profile in an exciting field, you'll love the work at Forensic Intervention Services (FIS).
+If you're looking to challenge yourself, join a first-rate multidisciplinary team and build your reputation in an exciting field, you'll love the work at Forensic Intervention Services (FIS).

 We are a specialist program area of Corrections Victoria doing innovative work in areas such as violent and sexual offending, alcohol and other drugs, violent extremism and restorative justice.

-Right now, we're looking for people with extensive experience in psychology, social work, mental health nursing or occupational therapy to become senior clinicians.
+Right now, we're looking for people with experience in psychology, social work, mental health nursing or occupational therapy to become clinicians.

-You'll work on complex cases and play a vital role in reducing reoffending and making the community safer.
+You'll work on complex cases with people who have histories of violent, sexual, alcohol and other drug related offending and play a vital role in reducing reoffending and making the community safer.

 Opportunities are available in both metro Melbourne and regional locations.